samanthajyee/samdyl-projects/README.md

 - 🧪 Run ALGO training loop and review reports (identify signals that could inform reward logic for RL)
 - ✅ Add Figma link of dashboard prototype to ALGO repo
 - ⏳ Add Figma link of app prototype to BASEBALL repo: Coming soon
-- 💻 Draft and approve BASEBALL full-stack dev build path—what can we do, what do we still need to learn?
+- ✅ Choose a BASEBALL full-stack dev build path—what can we do, what do we still need to learn?